 LOCATION: Vwaza Marsh Wildlife Reserve

 Little is known about the migratory and resident elephant populations and baseline data is also needed for LWT’s illegal wildlife trade programmes.
 Activities includes large mammal population monitoring (driving and foot transects), development of ID database, herd counts, diet analysis through dung/seed collection and data entry.

-Assessing the effectiveness of our primate releases includes recording pre- and post-release behaviours and other welfare indicators using techniques such as telemetry and GPS.
-Samango monkeys and baboon hybrids and are also being researched, requiring analysis of their genetic make up.
+Assessing the effectiveness of our primate releases includes recording pre- and post-release behaviours and other welfare indicators (using techniques such as telemetry and GPS).
+Samango monkeys are also being researched, requiring analysis of their genetic make up.

-A number of other projects are under development, including biodiversity/carnivore/bird surveys.
-Work will vary depending on the project’s requirements and note that since heavy rains can make access in Vwaza more difficult (usually Dec-Mar), we may need to accommodate you at Kuti instead.
+Work will vary depending on the project’s requirements and note that since heavy rains can make access in Vwaza more difficult (usually Dec-Mar), we may need to accommodate you at Kuti Wildlife Reserve instead.